 John started out on classical guitar but when he was about 12 years old, brother David bought his first banjo and John started playing backup guitar and singing.
 The boys quickly got hooked on the sounds of Flatt and Scruggs and The Stanley Brothers.
 Shortly after discovering some of dad's old Hank Williams records, John got himself a fiddle and quickly grasped the basic techniques; making loud and irritating scraping noises into the small hours.
 Although still too young to drink anything stronger than flat lemonade, John and David soon became regulars at folk clubs in and around East Yorkshire.
 In 1971 John went off to the Cambridge Folk Festival to seek fame and fortune.
 After a short spell with an English folk band, he and fellow band member Steve Harley formed Cockney Rebel.
 John underwent a painful operation to become Jean-Paul Crocker, playing electric violin and mandolin on the band's highly acclaimed albums: Human Menagerie and Psychomodo.
 In spite of his faithful fan, and the ever-increasing fame and glory, John finally came to his senses and swapped his electric fiddle for a D28.
 He now spends most of his time writing songs and trying to forget everything that happened before 1974.

-David Crocker is dedicated to mastering several instruments and numerous styles: bluegrass banjo, classical banjo, classical guitar, bluegrass guitar, electric country guitar, mandolin, fiddle, lap steel, Dobro and harmonica.
+David Crocker is dedicated to mastering several instruments and numerous styles: bluegrass banjo, classic banjo, classical guitar, bluegrass guitar, electric country guitar (B-Bender and 'hybrid' picking), mandolin, fiddle, lap steel, Dobro and harmonica.
 Lately he has taken on the role of chief recording engineer and the band have been known to record all the tracks for an entire album in one evening in David's own studio.
 David has also played with Chris Moreton, Spike Woods and Dick Embery in The Cat's Cradle String Band.
 As well as a short stint playing banjo with Peter Rowan, David toured with various country bands for many years.
 David is also a talented craftsman and violin maker as well as a serious painter who has exhibited at the Medici Gallery in London.
 Some of his paintings are featured on his personal website: http://www.crocker.me.uk

 Copyright © 2015 J Crocker - All rights reserved.